unibas-tilics/tilics/articles/article-052-patch.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-If you have a buggy version of a program and a corrected one: why send the whole program instead of just the small differences?
+If you have a corrected version of a buggy program, why send the whole program again instead of just the small differences?

 This is how updates for your smartphone work: you will receive the set of differences --a so called _patch_-- that your smartphone applies